 What are living root bridges?

-Related Article: Top 9 Cherrapunji Tourist Places You Shouldn’t Skip
+Related Article: Top 9 Cherrapunji Tourist Places

-1. The starting point
+1. The Starting Point

 2. First Stopage: Ritymmen Root Bridge

-Hiking through the dense forests of Meghalaya is a delightful experience, where one can appreciate the serene surroundings, enjoy the waterfall views, and listen to the soothing sounds of nature.
+Hiking through the dense forests of Meghalaya is a delightful experience, where you can appreciate the serene surroundings, enjoy the waterfall views, and listen to the soothing sounds of nature.
 You’ll witness the beauty of colorful butterflies fluttering over unknown plants and hear melodious bird songs.

 You may find interesting: Gurudongmar Lake at Sikkim

-Double-decker Root Bridge: The natural wonder
+4. Double-decker Root Bridge: The natural wonder

 Related Article: Dawki: A Perfect Gateway to Explore the River Paradise